The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Gerhard Richter’s Heiner Friedrich (signed) is estimated to be worth between £1,250 and £1,850.
-Over the past 12 months, the average selling price was £1,391, across a total of 1 sale.
+The value of Gerhard Richter's Heiner Friedrich (signed) is estimated to be worth between £1,250 and £1,850.
+This lithograph print, created in 1970, has shown consistent value growth, with an average annual growth rate of 5%.
+Over the past 12 months, the artwork has sold once at an average selling price of £1,391.
 In the last five years, the hammer price has ranged from £1,391 in December 2024 to £2,561 in July 2021.
-This lithograph print, created in 1970, demonstrates an average annual growth rate of -9%.
-This work has an auction history of 18 total sales since its entry to the market in September 2004.
+This work is somewhat rare, having been sold 18 times at auction since its entry to the market in September 2004.
 The edition size of this artwork is limited to 250.

 Unlock up-to-the-minute market data on Gerhard Richter's Heiner Friedrich, login or create a free account today